adaviding/morpe/README.md

 Ing, AD (2014) MoRPE:  A Probabilistic Classifier.  *GitHub*.  doi:10.5281/zenodo.13235.
 Retrieved from https://github.com/adaviding/Morpe/releases/tag/0.1.

+As an algorithm, MoRPE is one of the best classifiers available in the public domain (perhaps *the* best).
+Unfortunately, I have not had time to create a stable release for others to use.

 #Project Status
-The Matlab codebase is functioning, but it is difficult for others to use.
-It is very quirky.
+The Matlab codebase is functioning, but it is quirky and difficult for others to use.
 (See the Matlab notes below.)
+The optimization routine has a known error for cases where the input data is not centered around the origin.
+To fix this error, compute the median of each category, and center your data around the average median.

 I am slowly getting together a C# code base (in my spare time).
-This is a much more efficient algorithm, with a nicer coding style, and the optimization routine is much more efficient.
+The optimization routine is more efficient and the code is easier to work with.
 (See the C# notes below.)

 #Recommended Usage
-As an algorithm, MoRPE is one of the best classifiers available in the public domain (perhaps *the* best).
-However, this does not mean that it can be applied blindly to any data set.
+Like all other classifiers, the MoRPE classifier should not be applied blindly to a given data set.
 Before MoRPE is applied, the analyst must design a feature space that minimizes category fragmentation (as discussed in the paper).
 This means that the analyst must spend time visualizing the data in many possible feature spaces, and carefully select the set of features that appears to minimize fragmentation.
 The analyst doesn't need to be perfect, but they should make a decent effort and then MoRPE will handle the rest (as it is designed to do).

 MoRPE is intended for scenarios where you have at least a few hundred samples per category, and where the number of categories is relatively small (between 2 and 10).
 MoRPE works best for 2-category problems (where it has the fewest free parameters for a constant polynomial rank).
 If MoRPE has H parameters for the 2-category problem, it has M*H parameters for the M-category problem where M > 2 (for a constant polynomial rank).

 MoRPE approximates the optimal classifier when category fragmentation is low, and when irrelevant dimensions are removed from the feature space (as discussed in the paper).

-#Upcoming Software Releases
+#Software Releases
 I am planning to provide this software in C# so others can use it.
 Keep in mind...
 I can only work on this project in my spare time.

 ##C#